 - DIY: Continuing with the artistic theme, there are a few DIY projects I can’t wait to try this fall.
 The first is macrame.
 I love the look of the macrame wall hanging decor and would love to make my own.
 Another project I can’t wait to try is making candles.
 I use store bought candles constantly, especially in the fall when I want to feel extra cozy and relaxed.
 Making my own is definitely a sustainable and money saving alternative.
 Finally, I think it would be really fun to make some homemade booze.
 I bought my dad a gin making kit for Christmas and we still haven’t had a chance to use it.
 You can find them here.

-- Wine/ Beer Tasting : Maybe you can see a common theme emerging.
-I’m not an alcoholic but I definitely appreciate a great glass of wine.
-In Vancouver there are tons of local breweries and even a few wineries that can be enjoyed rain or shine.
+- Wine/Beer Tasting: Maybe you can see a common theme emerging.
+I definitely appreciate a great glass of wine.
+In Vancouver there are tons of local breweries and even a few wineries than can be enjoyed rain or shine.

 - Themed Bars: Another fun activity is going to interesting bars.
 In Montreal Ryan and I went to a jazz bar.
 It was so much fun, I can’t wait to discover a local version.
 Karaoke is also on my bucket list, as well as unleashing my competitive spirit at a board game bar.
 I’ve been to a board game cafe in Victoria but not yet a bar.
 I would suggest going with a group of around 4 people as that is a typically suitable number for most games.